 If the debt should be less

-You might accept that you owe the debt but disagree with, or are unsure about, the amount claimed.
+You may accept that you owe the debt but disagree with the amount.

-If this is the case, ask for an itemised statement of your account that clearly sets out:
+Ask for an itemised statement of your account that sets out:

 - the amount and date of the alleged debt

-- details of all payments made and amounts owing (including principal, interest, fees and charges).
+- details of all payments made and amounts owing.
+This should include principal, interest, fees and charges.

 If it's not your debt

-You should also ask for a copy of your credit report to make sure no other fraudulent transactions have been made in your name.
+You should also get a copy of your credit report to make sure it is correct.

 - a long period of time has passed since you last made a payment or confirmed the debt